-&lt;sup>1 San Diego Gas and Electric Company and Southern California Edison Company are the other two electric utilities subject to the agreed-upon procedures engagements.
+&lt;sup>1San Diego Gas and Electric Company and Southern California Edison Company are the other two electric utilities subject to the agreed-upon procedures engagements.

 In accordance with CPUC Decision (D.) 12-04-046, Ordering Paragraph (OP) 13, this report shall be made public.
-The report can be found on the CPUC public website through the following link: Audit Reports by Industry (ca.gov).
+As required by Public Utilities (PU) Code Section 454.5(g), the confidential market sensitive information contained in the AUP report is redacted.
+The redacted report can be found on the CPUC public website through the following link: Audit Reports by Industry (ca.gov).